tequila28/SGG-R3/README.md

 ## Acknowledgement

-We thank [gpt4vision/R1-SGG](https://github.com/gpt4vision/R1-SGG) for releasing the open-source code and Hugging Face-format scene graph datasets.
-This project is developed based on that work.
+We thank [gpt4vision/R1-SGG](https://github.com/gpt4vision/R1-SGG) for releasing the open-source code and Hugging Face-format scene graph datasets, which formed the foundation of our implementation.

 ## Citation